Data Privacy Week

 This year’s initiative emphasizes educating businesses on data collection best practices that respect data privacy and promoting transparency.

-[Alpharetta, GA] January 07, 2022 — Frontline Technology today announced its commitment to Data Privacy Week by registering as a Champion.
-As a Champion, Frontline Technology recognizes and supports the principle that all organizations share the responsibility of being conscientious stewards of personal information.
+[Alpharetta, GA] January 05, 2022 — Today, Frontline Technology announced its commitment to Data Privacy Week 2023 by registering as a Champion.
+As a Champion, Frontline Technology recognizes and supports the principle that all organizations share the responsibility of being careful stewards of personal information.

 Data Privacy Week is an expansion of Data Privacy Day.
-It takes place annually during the last week of January.
+It takes place January 22-28, 2023.
 It generates awareness about the importance of privacy, highlights easy ways to protect personal information, and reminds organizations that respecting privacy is good for business.
-This year, we are encouraging individuals to learn more about how to manage and protect their valuable online data.
-We are also encouraging organizations to respect data and learn about the keeping individuals’ information safe from unauthorized access and ensuring fair, relevant, and legitimate data collection and processing.
+This year, the goals are to help individuals understand that they have the power to manage their data and to help organizations understand why it is important to handle their users' data with care.

-The National Cybersecurity Alliance has offered up the following tips to help guide individuals and organizations to better data privacy practices, such as:
+The National Cybersecurity Alliance has offered up the following themes to help guide individuals and businesses to better data privacy practices:

 ABOUT FRONTLINE TECHNOLOGY LLC